Pepé Le Pew: Later appearances

 Pepé Le Pew has appeared in The Looney Tunes Show episode "Members Only", voiced by René Auberjonois in season one and by Jeff Bergman in season two.
-He was present at the arranged marriage of Bugs Bunny and Lola Bunny, in which Lola eventually fell in love with Pepé.
+He was present at the arranged marriage of Bugs Bunny and Lola Bunny, in which Lola fell in love with Pepé and left Bugs at the altar.
 He also made a short cameo appearance with Penelope Pussycat in the Merrie Melodies segment "Cock of the Walk" sung by Foghorn Leghorn.
 He appeared in his own music video "Skunk Funk" in the 16th episode "That's My Baby".
 He also appeared again in another Merrie Melodies segment "You Like/I Like" sung by Mac and Tosh.
 His first appearance in the second season was in the second episode entitled "You've Got Hate Mail", reading a hate-filled email accidentally sent by Daffy Duck.
 He also had a short appearance in the Christmas special "A Christmas Carol" where he takes part in the song "Christmas Rules."
 In "Gribbler's Quest," Pepé Le Pew is shown to be in the same group therapy with Daffy Duck, Marvin the Martian, and Yosemite Sam.

-Pepé made a cameo in a MetLife commercial in 2012 titled "Everyone".
-He is seen standing in the forest, then sees his love interest Penelope Pussycat riding on the back of Battle Cat with He-Man, and immediately hops after her.

 Pepé appeared in Looney Tunes: Rabbits Run, voiced again by Jeff Bergman, as the head of a major perfumery for whom Lola wants to create a signature scent.

 Pepé also appeared in New Looney Tunes (formerly called Wabbit), voiced by Eric Bauza, in the role of a James Bond-like secret agent.

-Pepé makes a cameo in the Looney Tunes Cartoons episode "Happy Birthday Bugs Bunny!".
-The character was removed in the Annecy Festival 60th-anniversary version of the episode.

-He made a cameo appearance in the Animaniacs reboot's second season episode "Yakko Amakko".
+Pepé made a cameo in the Animaniacs reboot series.
+He appeared in the second season episode "Yakko Amakko".

 The character appeared in the video games The Bugs Bunny Birthday Blowout, Bugs Bunny Rabbit Rampage, Space Jam, Bugs Bunny: Crazy Castle 3, Bugs Bunny: Crazy Castle 4, Looney Tunes: Back in Action, Looney Tunes: Acme Arsenal, and Looney Tunes: World of Mayhem.